projectit-org/ProjectIt-documentation/src/routes/030_Developing_a_Language/030_API_Level/030_Writing_Actions.md

 To Be Done

 ## Expressions and Binary Expressions
-Advanced expression editing is described in [TODO](TODO).
+// TODO Advanced expression editing.

 ## Keyboard Shortcuts
-A keyboard shortcut specifies an action that is triggered by special keys, like e.g. Ctrl-A.
+// TODO A keyboard shortcut specifies an action that is triggered by special keys, like e.g. Ctrl-A.